qeqoos/DevOps_online_Kyiv_2021Q2/m5/5.3/readme.md

 #### Part 2

-First od all, I tested connection through ssh using OpenSSH client.
+First of all, I tested connection through ssh using OpenSSH client.
 I connected to my VM `192.168.0.108`.
 Also, I created and copied file from server to host using `scp.exe`.

 <p><img src="./screenshots/ssh1.png"></p>